jefgodesky/api-starter-todo/roles/README.md

 own tasks, even if she does not have `token:own:update`.
 This is only meaningful for users who do not have `task:update`.

+### `task:own:destroy`

+With this, a user has permission to delete her own tasks.
+Note that a user who has `task:destroy` can also delete her own tasks, even if she does not have `token:own:destroy`.
+This is only meaningful for users who do not have `task:destroy`.

 ## Users